-Professor Renato Nazzini
+Professor Renato Nazzini PhD FCIArb

-- Appointed Director of the Centre with effect from January 2021. - Joined the Centre as Professor of Law and Director of Research in March 2013, also Module Coordinator for Module D of the MSc and lead on the Award Writing Examination. - Arbitrator and counsel in complex commercial and construction disputes in arbitration, both ad hoc and institutional (ICC Rules, LCIA Rules, UNCITRAL Rules, etc.), and in court proceedings and adviser to clients in construction projects around the world. - Member of the Italian ICC ADR and Arbitration Commission, of the Board of the International Construction Law Association, of the Board of Africa Construction Law, and Fellow of the Chartered Institute of Arbitrators. - Previously Professor of Competition Law and Arbitration at the University of Southampton, Senior Research Fellow at the British Institute of International and Comparative Law, and Visiting Professor at the University of Turin, at the University of Zurich and at the FGV School of Law of Sao Paulo, Brazil. - 2003 to 2006, Senior Adviser and then Deputy Director of the Legal and Policy Department at the UK Competition Authority and led or advised on major areas of enforcement and policy, including construction, financial services, damages actions and litigation, and the review of the policy on abuse of dominance under Article 102 TFEU. - Editor of leading construction dispute books Transnational Construction Arbitration: Key Themes in the Resolution of Construction Disputes (Informa, 2018) and Construction Arbitration and Alternative Dispute Resolution: Theory and Practice Around the World (Informa, 2021). - More than 100 articles and book chapters on international arbitration and competition law, three single-authored books and five edited books. - Doctorates from the Universities of Milan and London. - Solicitor of the Senior Courts of England and Wales and Italian advocate with rights of audience before the Supreme Court.
+- Appointed Director of the Centre with effect from January 2021. - Joined the Centre as Professor of Law and Director of Research in March 2013, also Module Coordinator for Module D of the MSc and lead on the Award Writing Examination. - Arbitrator and counsel in complex commercial and construction disputes in arbitration, both ad hoc and institutional (ICC Rules, LCIA Rules, UNCITRAL Rules, etc.), and in court proceedings and adviser to clients in construction projects around the world. - Member of the Italian ICC ADR and Arbitration Commission, of the Board of the International Construction Law Association, of the Board of Africa Construction Law, and Fellow of the Chartered Institute of Arbitrators. - Previously Professor of Competition Law and Arbitration at the University of Southampton, Senior Research Fellow at the British Institute of International and Comparative Law, and Visiting Professor at the University of Turin, at the University of Zurich and at the FGV School of Law of Sao Paulo, Brazil. - Editor of leading construction dispute books Transnational Construction Arbitration: Key Themes in the Resolution of Construction Disputes (Informa, 2018) and Construction Arbitration and Alternative Dispute Resolution: Theory and Practice Around the World (Informa, 2021). - More than 100 articles and book chapters on international arbitration and competition law, three single-authored books and five edited books. - Doctorates from the Universities of Milan and London. - Solicitor of the Senior Courts of England and Wales and Italian advocate with rights of audience before the Supreme Court.

-Professor David Mosey PhD
+Professor David Mosey PhD CBE